suriyaaos/suriyaaos/INSTALL.md

 Download it under [www.virtualbox.org](https://www.virtualbox.org/) ([Download website](https://download.virtualbox.org/virtualbox/)) and install it.
 I used *[VirtualBox-4.3.30-101610-Win.exe](https://download.virtualbox.org/virtualbox/4.3.30/VirtualBox-4.3.30-101610-Win.exe)* file to install VirtualBox v4.3.30 for Windows on my Windows 10.

+## Install GNU GRUB

+We don't need to install GRUB.
+It's pre-installed in suriyaaOS! :-)

 ## Run Vagrant

 Download the .zip-File and extract it.
 If you want to run it on Windows 10 put the folder under `C:\User\YourUsername`.